 Interacting and Recognition of Fellow Bloggers

 Are you a big tweeter?
+Do you have faithful and loyal commenters?
 Create a board with the profiles of people you don’t ever want to miss on Twitter.
 If you write Twitter recaps, include those on this board as well!
-Do you have faithful and loyal commenters?
 Create a board with the blog profiles of the people who are always giving you a digital high five or a big following on G+?
-A ‘G+’ influencer board and pinning the G+ posts can be helpful here.
+A ‘Google+’ influencer board and pinning the G+ posts can be helpful here.
 For this, create boards that promote networking and recognition of fellow bloggers and bookmark other boards that you love.
 Some Pinterest users have a board that pins ‘OTHER BOARDS’ that are not to be missed.

 Using Pinterest for your blog is a great way to promote it to a wide audience.
 While implementing best practices does take time, none of them is difficult.
 In fact, you’ve already done the hard part by creating great content but here has the best tip to make it more proficient.
 Along with above, using of secret boards for ideas in development, marking up to release until it has at least 5 pins and usage of keywords can be a better move for it.